Helping you extend your core orchestration technology.

 Effective cloud orchestration involves automated software-based discovery, monitoring, provisioning and optimization of complex IT infrastructure and IT service management processes.
 Software-defined-X is sweeping the technology landscape by separating the data-plane from the control-plane.
 This provides greater flexibility to the dynamic usage patterns of cloud resources.
-We’ve built industrial-grade cloud orchestrators encompassing network management, e-discovery and ITSM (IT Services Management) along with control-plane solutions to accelerate cloud management and orchestration requirements.
+Zymr has built industrial-grade cloud orchestrators encompassing network management, e-discovery and ITSM (IT Services Management) along with control-plane solutions to accelerate cloud management and orchestration requirements.

 Cloud, enterprise and carrier service provisioning all require well thought out ontology and object models.
-Provisioning is done through well structured APIs which are optimized for automation.
+Provisioning is done through well-structured APIs which are optimized for automation.
 Service management requires seamless integration with subscriber billing and accounting.

 Networks are no longer islands.
 Managing networks effectively requires a comprehensive understanding of the underlying networking infrastructure including FCAPS.
-Classic network management layers comprise of EMS, NMS, OSS and BMS.
+Classic network management layers comprise EMS, NMS, OSS, and BMS.
 With the advent of SDN, network management has morphed to cloud-based software controllers that need an accurate view of the underlying network topology to provision flows, and monitor and adapt based on QoS to recover from faults.

-Discovering networking assets to gauge their connectivity, configuration and operational status is essential to getting a handle on the network topology.
+Discovering networking assets to gauge their connectivity, configuration and operational status are essential to getting a handle on the network topology.
 We leverage our experience in building discovery technology accelerators as well as products for clients in the EMS, NMS and Cloud Controllers space.

 NMS has evolved from passively monitoring dashboards to fully automated policy-based orchestration solutions.
 Automatic responses prevent network failures by integrating active monitoring and response to faults like SNMP Traps.
-We develop automated cloud orchestrators using streaming analysis of faults and triggering BPM-based workflows to autocorrect concerns before they become crises.
+We develop automated cloud orchestrators using streaming analysis of errors and triggering BPM-based workflows to autocorrect concerns before they become crises.

 The volume of data and its attendant storage is exploding.
 The challenge only grows with storage innovations like virtualization, Tier-0 SSD for faster IOPS and data durability, the transformation of object storage and technologies such as Amazon’s S3 and OpenStack Swift.
 Solutions must incorporate new standards from SNIA for CSMI, including SNIA’s SMI-S or SMI-C management profiles to manage storage based on APIs.